Frequently Asked Questions (FAQs)

 Yes.
 You have the following options:

-• Come to the City Hall Voting Center, on or before Election Day, complete a new voter registration form and vote; or
+• Go to a voting center on or before Election Day, complete a new voter registration form and vote a provisional ballot; or

 I am a U.S. citizen living outside the country.
 How can I vote?

-You can register to vote and be sent a vote-by-mail ballot by completing the Federal Post Card Application.
+You can register to vote and request a ballot by mail, fax, or email by visiting registertovote.ca.gov or completing a Federal Post Card Application.
 Download the application from fvap.gov or obtain it from embassies, consulates or military voting assistance officers.

 If I don’t know what to do when I get to my polling place, is there someone there to help me?

 Yes.
-Poll workers at the polling place will help you, or you may visit sfelections.org/toolkit or call the Department of Elections at (415) 554-4375 for assistance on or before Election Day.
+Poll workers at the polling place will help you, or you may visit sfelections.org or call the Department of Elections at (415) 554-4375 for assistance on or before Election Day.

 Can I take my Sample Ballot or my own list into the voting booth?